 Go beyond current offerings to satisfy employee expectations.
 For today's employees — especially Gen Z — diversity, equity and inclusion are top on the list of expectations.
 Offerings like EAPs are fine, but employers need to do more to show employees they understand their lives and are willing to offer what they and their families need.
-If you make a better work environment for everyone, then you don't have to focus only on underrepresented groups.
-And that workplace must be a safe space for everyone to bring their authentic self to work.
+If you make a better work environment for everyone, you don't have to focus only on underrepresented groups.
+That workplace must be a safe space for everyone to bring their authentic self to work.
 Without that, people will disengage.
 [14:22]

 Key insights on belonging.
 If you build inclusion, diversity will come.
 If you lead with empathy, belonging will come.
-The world has been shaken up, so have the courage to be yourself, create more dialogue, and pay attention to the critical aspects that create a culture of belonging.
+The world has been shaken up, so have the courage to be yourself, create more dialogue and pay attention to the critical aspects that create a culture of belonging.
 [34:00]

 Senior Vice President, Global Talent & Inclusion, Unum